Chief Executive OfficerSt. David’s South Austin Medical Center

 Chief Nursing OfficerSt.
 David’s South Austin Medical Center

-Ms. Gillam authored a position paper on strategic planning and organizational management adopted by the National Advisory board; received an HCA leadership award; a gubernatorial appointment to the Texas Department of Insurance Board and has been the keynote speaker locally and nationally.
+Gillam recently authored a journal publication examining the cost and extent/timing of beneficial effects for employees in large hospital emergency departments who are provided nonviolent crisis intervention training.
+The study comprised an industry milestone, as it's the first quality improvement study published on workplace violence in the healthcare sector.
+Gillam also authored a position paper on strategic planning and organizational management adopted by the National Advisory board; received an HCA leadership award; a gubernatorial appointment to the Texas Department of Insurance Board and has been the keynote speaker at numerous local and national events.

 Chief Financial OfficerSt.
 David’s South Austin Medical Center

-Huffine has more than 15 years experience in the financial sector of the healthcare industry.
+Huffine has more than 15 years of experience in the financial sector of the healthcare industry.
 He previously served as the division controller for the Central and West Texas Division of HCA (Hospital Corporation of America), which includes St. David’s HealthCare in Austin.
 Prior to this, Huffine was the controller of Presbyterian/St. Luke’s Medical Center in Denver, Colorado, a 680-bed, comprehensive acute care hospital.
 He also served as a vice president/assistant administrator at Community Health Systems’ Brandywine Hospital and trauma center in Coatesville, Pennsylvania.
 Huffine also previously served as the chief financial officer of Community Health Systems’ The King’s Daughters Hospital in Greenville, Mississippi, and as a financial analyst at Community Health Systems’ Corporate Office in Nashville, Tennessee.
+Additionally, he was recently elected as a board member for Aids Services of Austin.

 Huffine earned his Bachelor of Science from Montana State University in Bozeman, Montana, with a major in business and accounting, and his Master of Business Administration degree with an emphasis on healthcare administration from Regis University in Denver.
 He became a certified public accountant in 1993.